nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Steps for entering quiz mode.

-Step 1: We want to enter quiz mode to quiz ourself on the current list of flashcards.
+Step 1: We want to enter quiz mode to test ourselves on the current list of flashcards.
 Type the command `quiz`.

 ![filedirectory](images/ug/ug_quiz_step1.PNG)